 Besides, being a great tradesperson is more about brains than brawn.
 Employers are looking for team players with good communication and problem solving skills, along with initiative and great attention to detail.

 “I think the trades is for everyone.
 Women can do it.
 I really didn’t think I could do this but I’m doing it today and I love it.
 I know some women think strength is an issue but you can build your strength up on the job.”
-Kelsie McKenna, Carpentry
+Kelsie McKenna, carpentry trainee

 Employing women is good for business